AhmedMuhammad-Ali/GitExploreApp/README.md

 ## Extensive Unit Testing

 >The project includes extensive unit testing for all use cases, ensuring code quality and reliability.
 Custom network testing with extended URLProtocol allows for comprehensive end-to-end flow testing.
 This approach guarantees that the app's functionality remains robust and reliable under various conditions.

+## GitExploreApp Tech-Stack

+- [Modularization] - Modular project structure: Separates the project into distinct modules to improve maintainability and scalability.
+- [Coordinator Pattern] - Used for navigation management, keeping navigation logic organized and separate from the UI.
+- [UIkit] - Utilized for specific UI components and screens within the app.
+- [SwiftUI] - Used for building some parts of the user interface, providing a declarative and modern approach to UI development.
+- [Combine] - A framework for processing values over time, used for managing data flows and asynchronous operations.
+- [Swift Concurrency] - Utilizes Swift's concurrency features, such as async/await, to handle asynchronous tasks efficiently.
+- [Callable user-defined nominal types](https://github.com/apple/swift-evolution/blob/main/proposals/0253-callable.md) -  By making these user-defined nominal types callable, you've enabled them to be used as functions.
+This allows you to interact with these types in a more natural and expressive way, making your code more readable and self-explanatory (used in **DefaultFetchUserFollowersCountUseCase**).
+- [DIContainer] - A custom dependency injection container for managing dependencies and their lifetimes.
+- [CoreData] - Use Core Data Used to save your application’s permanent data for offline use, to cache temporary data, and to add undo functionality to your app on a single device.

 ## Minimum iOS Version